Pride Items For Keeping the Celebration Going All. Year. Long.

 Support queer-owned Seattle businesses and producers with this limited-edition box of eight tasty local foodstuffs.
 Think Marination’s beloved Liliko'i Caramel Sauce, Broadcast Coffee Roasters’ Breaker One 9 Blend, and Hot Dame!Chile Pepper Cocktail Shrub.

 The original Enby was the first completely genderless sex toy, with almost endless ways for every body to use it.
 The Enby 2 is available now, with a longer battery life and more powerful motor that's completely submersible.

-Whether you opt for rainbow, confetti, or the colors of whatever LGBTQ flag best suits you, a custom glitter vinyl clutch is a super fun way to make a statement.
+A custom glitter vinyl clutch is a super fun way to make a statement.
+Need we say more?

 Queer mother, activist, award-winning author, and former poetry critic for the San Francisco Chronicle, Diana Whitney, compiled this thoughtful poetry anthology, including works from Mary Merium, Stephanie Burt, Andrea Gibson, Rachel Wiley, Joshua Jennifer Espinoza, Nikita Gill, and many more – grappling with questions of gender, sexuality, harassment, and pain while also celebrating beauty, risk, and making mistakes.

 This colorful set gives new meaning to “Rainbow Connection.”
 Whether you’re a bondage newbie or well-versed kinkster, this 8-piece set comes with two wrist cuffs, two ankle cuffs, two chain clips, a leash, and a collar, to make restraint play happy and bright.